Row-aware Randomized SVD with applications: Abstract

 \section{Abstract}

-The randomized singular value decomposition proposed in~\cite{Halko2010} has certainly become one of the most well-established randomization-based algorithms in numerical linear algebra.
+The randomized singular value decomposition proposed in~\cite{Roketal2010} has certainly become one of the most well-established randomization-based algorithms in numerical linear algebra.
 The key ingredient of the entire procedure is the computation of a subspace which is close to the column space of the target matrix $\bA$ up to a certain probabilistic confidence.
-In this paper we propose a modification to the standard randomized SVD procedure which leads, in general, to better approximations to $\text{Range}(\bA)$ at the same computational cost.
-To this end, we explicitly construct information from the row space of $\bA$ enhancing the quality of our approximation.
-We also observe that very few pieces of information from $\text{Range}(\bA^T)$ are indeed necessary.
-We thus design a variant of our algorithm equipped with a subsampling step which largely increases the efficiency of our procedure while attaining competitive accuracy records.
+In this paper we employ a modification to the standard randomized SVD procedure which leads, in general, to better approximations to $\text{Range}(\bA)$ at the same computational cost.
+To this end, we explicitly construct information from the row space of $\bA$ enhancing the quality of the approximation.
+We derive novel error bounds which improve over existing results for $\bA$ having important gaps in its singular values.
+We also observe that very few pieces of information from $\text{Range}(\bA^T)$ may be necessary.
+We thus design a variant of this algorithm equipped with a subsampling step which largely increases the efficiency of the procedure while often attaining competitive accuracy records.
 Our findings are supported by both theoretical analysis and numerical results.

 \begin{AMS} 65F55, 68W20. \end{AMS}